 If you’re an older employee with a younger boss, it may be difficult to work through generational differences.
 After all, there are varying attitudes toward work depending on age and it could be uncomfortable for both parties to work with one another.

-, “Working for a younger boss – while becoming more common in today’s multigenerational workforces – tends to go against certain basic social and psychological norms most of us are used to.”
+As Forbes notes, “Working for a younger boss – while becoming more common in today’s multigenerational workforces – tends to go against certain basic social and psychological norms most of us are used to.”
 While that’s certainly the case, there are potential benefits as well.
 For example, when older employees and younger managers work together effectively, there can be opportunity for creative synergies and learning new skills and abilities.

 To help, here are tips you can follow if you report to a manager who’s younger than you:

 First, it’s crucial that you’re respectful above all.
 This is important because even though you’re older, you want to express that you’re willing to work with your manager and won’t push aside their feedback or recommendations simply because of age.
 “As the older subordinate, you must always show respect to your boss.
 They are in the role for a reason.
 Respect and sincerity always go a long way.
 Especially, if you may need a letter of recommendation someday,” according to Forbes.

 In addition to being respectful, you should consider managing up in your role as the older worker to a younger manager.
 Forbes notes, this can mean offering your “life experience” and advice to your boss, who may willingly accept it.
 “The younger boss may often feel awkward too,” as stated in the publication.
 “But the good emerging leaders that have been put in management roles will willingly accept advice from anyone on the team – the best crave it.”